EisWiesel/backup/README.md

 Command-line based.
 This script is executed from the command-line.
 I suggest using a cronjob to run it.
 All preferences like backup-targets, number of backups etc need to be stored in a configurationfile, called backup.json ... see backup.json.example for details

+Format of backup.json:

+{
+	"backup_path":"/path/to/a/local/place/",
+	"backup_targets":[
+		{
+			"name":"name_for_backup_of_local_mashine",
+			"keep":5,
+			"backup":[
+				{
+					"input":"/etc",
+					"output":""
+				},
+				{
+					"input":"/var",
+					"output":""
+				}
+			]
+		},
+                {
+			"name":"name_for_backup_of_remote_mashine",
+			"keep":5,
+			"backup":[
+				{
+					"input":"root@192.168.0.100:/etc",
+					"output":""
+				}
+			]
+		}
+	]
+}

+Explanation:
+backup_path -> path where this script should be and where to store all the backups backup_targets -> an json array with the backup-targets name -> name for the backup, each backup will be saved with this name keep -> number of max backups before they will be rotated backup -> json array which holds backupsources input -> source of the backup, this will be passed as parameter to rsync output -> leave empty... or write a different name for this backupsource if you want so

 I will add more details later...